jartf/website/README.md

 ## License

-This project is distributed under the Nolicense license.
+This project is distributed under the Unlicense license.
 See the `LICENSE` file for more information.